-The management of Woodhall Country Park believe that in order to develop into the premier Camping and Touring Park in the area we must lead socially and environmentally as well as economically.
-The company understands that it holds a prominent position in Woodhall Spa to affect the environment.
+The management of Woodhall Country Park believe that in order to develop into the premier holiday park in the area we must lead socially and environmentally as well as economically.
 Our objective is to maintain the current environment for future generations and to promote sustainable practice for all.
 Woodhall Country Park understands that it must act in a responsible manner and take steps to reduce any harmful effects its operations have on both the local and global environment and is committed to reducing them.

-Woodhall Spa Country Park will measure its impact on the environment and set targets for ongoing improvement.
+Woodhall Country Park will measure its impact on the environment and set targets for ongoing improvement.

 The Company will comply with all relevant environmental legislation.